+Full details and costs can be found here; www.liverpoolguild.org/events/livcycle-bike-hire

-Secure your bike here: www.liverpoolguild.org/events/ livcycle-bike-hire Each Hall of Residence has different arrangements for bike storage so please talk to your Warden or Manager and find out what these are.
+Each Hall of Residence has different arrangements for bike storage so please talk to your Warden or Manager and find out what these are.
 Don't just leave your bike somewhere or it may be removed!
 Wherever you leave your bike, whether in Halls or across the campus, you do need to make sure it is secure and is not blocking anyone's access.

 The section later in this handbook about looking after yourself and your property gives further information about securing your bike.